What is Cyber Hygiene? A Definition of Cyber Hygiene, Benefits, Best Practices, and More

 ● Employ a Cyber Security Framework: Businesses may want to review and implement a more advanced system (e.g. the NIST framework) to ensure security.

 Once the policy is created, the routine for each item should be set to appropriate timeframes.
-For instance, changing passwords every 30 days or check for updates at least once per week could be set in place.
+For instance, changing passwords every 30 days or checking for updates at least once per week could be set in place.
 Doing so will ensure the continued cyber hygiene of your entire network of hardware and software.

 Developing comprehensive cyber hygiene procedures is a must for today’s enterprises.
 When carried out in conjunction with robust, enterprise-wide security practices, sound cyber hygiene practices aid in maintaining a sound security posture for modern organizations.